 Are you here because you wish to amass fortune?
 An investment for retirement?
 Or to secure a better future for your loved ones?
 Are you here out of curiosity due to the buzz around Bitcoin and cryptocurrency in general?
 Have you heard that it offers a new future for conducting business?
 Or have you heard that its world changing?

 These questions are very important to ask oneself before making a decision to allocate money, time and effort into Bitcoin (or cryptocurrency in general).
-The focus here will be primarily on Bitcoin, as most of us gearing up to soar into this new airspace have been introduced to cryptocurrency through Bitcoin.
+The focus here will be primarily on Bitcoin, as most of us who are gearing up to soar into the cryptoverse have been introduced to cryptocurrency through Bitcoin.
 It is also the primary technology behind all other cryptocurrencies through blockchain technology (the groundbreaking tech introduced in the Bitcoin white paper by Satoshi Nakamoto).
 Thus, by understanding Bitcoin, you will have discovered the foundation upon which the entire crypto sphere is built upon.

 People that are answering the question: Why Buy Bitcoin?
-Must also ask themselves their intention.
-Is it for investment, retirement, freedom from fiat… it is also important to weigh out your risk tolerance and investment time horizon.
+Must also ask themselves their intention for doing so.
+Is it for investment, retirement, freedom from fiat?… it is also important to weigh out your risk tolerance and investment time horizon.
 Personally, I am bias in this regard, as I am a believer in the long-term prospects of Bitcoin and cryptocurrency; yet this is not to say that I am unaware of the risk.
 The information here is not investment advice; rather, it is to help you make an informed decision.

 To get a sense of the risk associated with investing in Bitcoin, let’s examine the Stock-to-Flow Model, one of the most highly referenced models by investors in Bitcoin.
 Of course, there is no guarantee that the Bitcoin price will follow the model’s future predictions, but the model does give insight into how Bitcoin performed in relationship to its supply over the years past.